rr0214/starlette/docs/third-party-packages.md

 Another solution for websocket broadcast.
 Send messages to channel groups from any part of your code.
 Checkout <a href="http://backend.starlette-vue.site/chat/chat1/" target="_blank">channel-box-chat</a>, a simple chat application built using `channel-box` and `starlette`.

+### New Relic APM

+<a href="https://github.com/newrelic/newrelic-python-agent" target="_blank">GitHub</a>

+Application Performance Monitoring for your Starlette and FastAPI applications.

 ### Scout APM

 <a href="https://github.com/scoutapp/scout_apm_python" target="_blank">GitHub</a>